Valve amplifiers – all about them. An introduction to the technology, what makes them different.

 But if you stick with the major mid-price valves, brands like JJ or Electro-harmonix for example, there is no need to spend silly money on “premium” valves with the hope of any improvement in sound quality… it’s largely illusory.

 High voltages can be dangerous, but with valves, there’s no way around the requirement: The way valves work, high voltages are necessary.
-If we ran them on voltages that were too low, the sound given would become very weak and with lots of distortion.
+If they are run on lower voltages, the sound given would become very weak and with lots of distortion.

-To make it safe, we put the electronics in a robust metal chassis which is solidly grounded.
+To make it safe, most modern designs put the high-voltage electronics in a robust metal chassis which is solidly grounded.
 This way the user is completely protected from the high voltages inside.

-This is important, since our biggest amplifiers can have up to 600 volts inside.
+This is important, since some of the bigger amplifiers can have up to 600 volts inside.

 It is advisable that only people specifically trained in high voltage electronics work on valve gear.

-All of our designs incorporate a safe “bleed-down” facility, where once it’s powered off, the remaining high-voltage charge inside drains away over about 60 seconds.
+Mostg modern designs incorporate additional safety features, such as a “bleed-down” facility, where once it’s powered off, the remaining high-voltage charge inside drains away over about 60 seconds.

 About Valve Amplifiers